RakhithJK/OfficeDev-teams-toolkit-wiki/Build-a-RAG-Bot-in-Teams.md

 }
 ```

-**Call AI with prompt**

-In Teams-AI's prompt system, you can easily inject data source by adjusting the `augmentation.data_sources` configuration section, e.g., in prompt's `config.json` file:
+- **Call AI with prompt**: In Teams-AI's prompt system, you can easily inject data source by adjusting the `augmentation.data_sources` configuration section, e.g., in prompt's `config.json` file:

 ```json
 {